 The variable numMergeCand is set equal to 0.

+When availableFlagT is equal to 1, the following applies:

+- Let textPic be the picture with PicOrderCntVal and ViewIdx equal to PicOrderCnt and ViewIdx of the current picture and DepthFlag being equal to 0

-The variable vspCandInListFlag is set equal to 0.
+- The variable textVspModeFlag is set equal to VspModeFlag of picture textPic.

-When availableFlagT is equal to 1, the insertion process for a candidate from a potentially view synthesis predicted neighbour as specified in subclause H.8.5.2.1.1.1 is invoked with the list mergeCandList, the variable numMergeCand, the variable vspCandInListFlag, the candidate position indicator N being equal to T, the luma location ( xP, yP ), and the variables nPbW and nPbH as the inputs and the outputs are the list mergeCandList, the variable numMergeCand and the flag vspCandInListFlag.
+If textVspModeFlag[ xP + (nPbW << 1) ][ yP + (nPbH << 1) ] is equal to 0, the entry mergeCandList[ numMergeCand ] is set equal to T and the variable numMergeCand is increased by 1.

 When availableFlagIvMC is equal to 1, the entry mergeCandList[ numMergeCand ] is set equal to IvMC and the variable numMergeCand is increased by 1.